csammcgrath/CS450/README.md

 # CS450
 ## Machine Learning and Data Mining course at BYU-Idaho

-> For best results, clone this repository and run `cs450shell.py`.
+> For best results, clone this repository and run `cs450shell.py` inside W06 folder.
 It is able to execute all of the algorithms list below.
 The R algorithms inside `cs450shell.py` has yet to be implemented.
 It will be a project of mine after the semester is over.